Hollow Moon: Moment of inertia factor

 In 1965, astronomer Wallace John Eckert attempted to calculate the lunar moment of inertia factor using a novel analysis of the Moon's perigee and node.
 His calculations suggested the Moon might be hollow, a result Eckert rejected as absurd.
-Subsequent analysis revealed Eckert had failed to account for nonuniformity of Earth's rotation in the orbital theory of the Moon.
 By 1968, other methods had allowed the Moon's moment of inertia factor to be accurately calculated at its accepted value.

 From 1969 to 1973, five retroreflectors were installed on the Moon during the Apollo program (11, 14, and 15) and Lunokhod 1 and 2 missions.
 These reflectors made it possible to measure the distance between the surfaces of the Earth and the Moon using extremely precise laser ranging.
 True (physical) libration of the Moon measured via Lunar laser ranging constrains the moment of inertia factor to 0.394 ± 0.002.
 This is very close to the value for a solid object with radially constant density, which would be 0.4.